-LG Nexus 5 and Android 4.4 shown off in high-quality 7-minute videoAlex Wagner - Deputy Managing Editor, News Desk
+LG Nexus 5 and Android 4.4 shown off in high-quality 7-minute videoAlex Wagner - Editorial Director of News and Content

 This is turning out to be a pretty good weekend for fans of Android and Nexus hardware.
 Just a day after a large batch of leaked photos gave us a good look at both the LG Nexus 5 and Android 4.4 KitKat, a 7-minute video has made its way online that shows both of them in action.
 The device is missing the "Nexus" branding on its backside, suggesting that this is some early prototype hardware, and the software that's loaded onto the phone looks to be an early build of KitKat (it's even referred to as "KeyLimePie" in the About phone screen).